wandagans/Zhirrr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Home
+- 🔭 I’m currently working on My House

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Social Talk Chatting Application

-- 🤔 I’m looking for help with ...

-- 💬 Ask me about ...

-- 📫 How to reach me: ...

-- 😄 Pronouns: ...

-- ⚡ Fun fact: Gw Suka Indomie
+- ⚡ Fun fact: I Really Like Indomie

--->